ohirose/dld/README.md

 - `-l`: Toggle layout.
 Read the 2nd and 3rd arguments in the order of xyzxyz instead of xxyyzz.
 - `-q`: Quiet mode.
 Print nothing.
 - `-s`: Save the optimization path.
-- `-a`: Turn on CMA-ES.
-An optional search strategy (time-consuming).
 - `-v`: Print the version of this software.

 ### Configurations